LukaFilipovic471/Simplify-Algebraic-Optimization/README.md

 # LLVM Algebraic Optimization Passes

-This LLVM pass implements several algebraic optimizations to enhance performance by simplifying mathematical expressions during compilation.
+These LLVM passes implement several algebraic optimizations to enhance performance by simplifying mathematical expressions during compilation.
 The following optimizations are included:

-1. **AddMulPasses**: These optimizations simplify expressions involving addition and multiplication by eliminating redundant operations.
+1. **AddMulPass**: This optimization simplify expressions involving addition and multiplication by eliminating redundant operations.
 For example:
    - x + 0 = x
    - x * 1 = x

-2. **CommonSubexprPasses**: These passes identify and factorize common subexpressions to reduce redundancy in calculations.
+2. **CommonSubexprPass**: This pass identify and factorize common subexpressions to reduce redundancy in calculations.
 For example:
    - x * y * z + x * a * z = x * z * (y + a)

-3. **PowerOptimizationPasses**: These optimizations transform exponentiation into multiplication for specific cases, improving performance.
+3. **PowerOptimizationPass**: These optimization transform exponentiation into multiplication for specific cases, improving performance.
 For example:
    - x^4 = x * x * x * x

 ## Preparing the Environment